asen/smg/README.md

 people who prefer to generate their configs over clicking on UI to set it up.

 Recently it seems that Prometheus is taking over the monitoring world.
 Check the [SMG_VS_PROMETHEUS.md](SMG_VS_PROMETHEUS.md) file for a (possibly opinionated) comparison.

+There is now also a (long) document explaining the [history of evolution of SMG](https://asen.github.io/smg/History_and_Evolution.html) including the "use cases" SMG was built to address.

-Check the docs/ dir (or Docs link in a running SMG instance) for more information including configuration reference.
+Check the [github pages documentation](https://asen.github.io/smg/) (or Docs link in a running SMG instance) for more information including configuration reference.

 Live demo: http://smg1.ace-tek.net/